-This Official Statement provides certain information in connection with the issuance by Sunfield Municipal Utility District No. 3 (the "District"), of its \$4,665,000 Unlimited Tax Road Bonds, Series 2019 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Sunfield Municipal Utility District No. 3 (the "District"), of its \$4,100,000 Unlimited Tax Road Bonds, Series 2019A (the "Bonds").

-The Bonds are issued pursuant to (i) the legislation creating the District, (ii) the bond order ("Bond Order") adopted by the Board of Directors of the District (the "Board") on the date of the sale of the Bonds, (iii) the Texas Constitution, particularly Article III, Section 52, and general laws of the State of Texas, particularly Chapters 49 and 54, Texas Water Code, as amended, and (iv) an election held by the District on September 22, 2007.
+The Bonds are issued pursuant to (i) the order of the Texas Commission on Environmental Quality ("TCEQ") creating the District, (ii) the bond order ("Bond Order") adopted by the Board of Directors of the District (the "Board") on the date of the sale of the Bonds, (iii) the Texas Constitution, particularly Article III, Section 52, and general laws of the State of Texas, particularly Chapter 8201, Texas Special District Local Laws Code, and Chapters 49 and 54, Texas Water Code, as amended, and (iv) an election held by the District on September 22, 2007.